Rahulsharma0810/notes-rvsharma-com/home.md

-Place Where I write what I read and do, D2D.
+Welcome to the place where I write about what I read and do, D2D (day-to-day).
+This is a space for sharing and documenting my thoughts, insights, and experiences as I engage with various materials and activities.

-Pull requests are welcome, Make sure formatting is readable.
+If you have suggestions or feedback on the content that I have written, I welcome pull requests.
+Please make sure that any changes you propose are well-formatted and easy to read.
+Your contributions will help to make this a valuable resource for myself and others who are interested in similar topics.